 But, by 2025, her relationship to data transformed: working with data now felt like building with LEGO bricks.
 She built data workflows that fit her work brilliantly, and shared them with teammates and clients.
 And she did all this without waiting on data scientists or developers.

 What changed?
-Data apps.
-Let’s pay Alejandra a visit on a typical Monday morning, and see the data apps that have changed how she works...
+Data notebooks.
+Let’s pay Alejandra a visit on a typical Monday morning, and see the data notebooks that have changed how she works...